Resolving the black hole sphere of influence in a hyper-luminous obscured quasar at redshift 4.6: Observed [C ii ] kinematics

 \subsection{Moment maps}

-Figure \ref{fig: multi images} shows the integrated intensity (the zeroth moment), while Figure \ref{fig:moment} shows the line of sight mean velocity (the first moment), and the velocity dispersion (the second moment) for both data cubes of the high-resolution [C{~\sc ii}] observations.
-The first and second moments are derived using a 1$\sigma$ clipping to avoid biasing them due to noise.
+Figure \ref{M0} shows the integrated intensity (the zeroth moment) of the high-resolution [C{~\sc ii}] observations, while Figure \ref{cii_M1_M2} shows the line of sight mean velocity (the first moment) and the velocity dispersion (the second moment) for both data cubes.
+Both the first and second moments are derived using a 1$\sigma$ clipping to avoid biasing them due to noise.
 While clipping at a higher significance could further avoid noise, the second moment is very sensitive to this and doing so would result in underestimated dispersion values.

-For the natural-weighted cube, the two-dimensional (2D) elliptical Gaussian fit to the zeroth moment with a deconvolved size of 0.25$^{\prime\prime}$ $\times$ 0.19$^{\prime\prime}$ at PA = 138$^{\circ}$, and the significant residuals indicate the [C{~\sc ii}] emission is significantly spatially extended.
-We measure a frequency-integrated flux of 10.6 $\pm$ 0.7 Jy $\rm km~s^{-1}$ using a 0.6$^{\prime\prime}$ diameter aperture on the zeroth moment.
+For the natural-weighted cube, a two-dimensional (2D) elliptical Gaussian fit to the zeroth moment with a deconvolved size of 0.25$^{\prime\prime}$ $\times$ 0.19$^{\prime\prime}$ at PA = 138$^{\circ}$, has a significant residuals, indicating that the [C{~\sc ii}] emission is spatially extended.
+We measure a frequency-integrated flux of 10.6 $\pm$ 0.7 Jy $\rm km~s^{-1}$ using a 0.6$^{\prime\prime}$ diameter aperture on the zeroth moment map.
 The first and second moments of this cube show ranges that are consistent with those found by \cite{2016ApJ...816L...6D} in lower spatial resolution observations.
 However, the first moment of our observations shows significant structure, with redshifted emission spreading in three different directions.
-If we instead focus on the cube created using uniform-weighting, 2D elliptical Gaussian fitting to its zeroth moment shows a deconvolved size of 0.156$^{\prime\prime}$ $\times$ 0.128$^{\prime\prime}$ (PA = 24$^{\circ}$) and a total flux of 4.45 $\pm~0.5$ Jy $\rm km~s^{-1}$ within a 0.13$^{\prime\prime}$ diameter aperture.
-The first moment shows a velocity range of between $-$60 and 150 $\rm km~s^{-1}$ which is narrower than that of natural-weighted cube ($-$200--100 $\rm km~s^{-1}$), with a high positive velocity region towards the south.
-Its second moment shows a similar range to the natural-weighted cube ($\sigma =$ 170--250 $\rm km~s^{-1}$, corresponding to FWHM $\simeq$ 400--600 $\rm km~s^{-1}$), but is more centrally peaked.
+If we instead focus on the cube created using uniform-weighting, a 2D elliptical Gaussian fitting to its zeroth moment shows a deconvolved size of 0.156$^{\prime\prime}$ $\times$ 0.128$^{\prime\prime}$ (PA = 24$^{\circ}$) and a total flux of 4.45 $\pm~0.5$ Jy $\rm km~s^{-1}$ within a 0.13$^{\prime\prime}$ diameter aperture.
+Its first moment has a velocity range between $-$60 and 150 $\rm km~s^{-1}$ which is narrower than that of natural-weighted cube ($-$200--100 $\rm km~s^{-1}$), with a high positive velocity region towards the south.
+Its second moment shows a similar range to the natural-weighted cube, but is more centrally peaked.